michaelb/sniprun/doc/sources/README.md

 **send-to-REPL-like behavior is available for some languages**

-Python, R, D, Mathematica, Sage, Julia, Javascript & Typescript (via deno), Clojure and Lua, coming soon for many other interpreted and compiled languages.
+Python, R, D, Mathematica, Sage, Julia, Javascript & Typescript (via deno), Clojure, Rust (via `evcxr`) and Lua, coming soon for many other interpreted and compiled languages.
 Very versatile, you can even run things like GUI plots on the fly!

 ![](../../ressources/visual_assets/demo_repl.png)